wwevo/7dtd-chrani-bot/README.md

 to start the bot with full debug output use:

-chrani-bot.py 127.0.0.1 8081 12345678 prefix --verbosity=DEBUG
+chrani-bot.py 127.0.0.1 8081 12345678 storage-prefix --verbosity=DEBUG

 if you want it to be mostly silent use

-chrani-bot.py 127.0.0.1 8081 12345678 prefix --verbosity=INFO
+chrani-bot.py 127.0.0.1 8081 12345678 storage-prefix (ipinfo_token) --verbosity=INFO

 exchange ip, port, telnet password and prefix with your servers data :) the prefix allows for several different servers with their own data

+you can add an ipinfo.io access-token after the storage-prefix to allow banning of IP-ranges by country